 Apps have thus proliferated across every application area on iOS and Android, the two most popular mobile operating systems.
 And it’s pretty clear that a lack of apps on the other mobile-centric OSes has in no small measure contributed to their decline into irrelevance.

 Developing and managing apps remain a challenge

-But apps are also expensive to develop and maintain; code must be written and updated, and this isn't cheap.
+But develoing and managing apps can also be expensive; code must be written and updated, and this isn't cheap.
 New OS revisions regularly cause incompatibilities that force app modification and updates.
 And -- increasingly important with the recent rise in the large number of fraudulent apps -- many end users are suspicious of apps; there's no way to tell what any app is really doing.

 Our policy at Farpoint Group is to use only a small number of apps from presumably trusted sources.
 If a given app is deemed essential, we'll look into its behavior.
 And if it's not, we won't allow its use at all.
 Period.
 It's on the blacklist.

 There's an alternative, though, which we believe will become the dominant metaphor going forward.
 It's, in fact, almost back to the future: applications running in the cloud, with interaction via a browser.
 Yes, this is the domain of web and cloud services, already the desirable and even preferred implementation strategy in so many areas of IT.
 And it's easy to see why this approach to managing apps is potentially so valuable.

 The most important benefit beyond improved transparency is the write-once, run-anywhere ethic -- assuming a compatible browser.
 It's important to note that most apps of interest to organizations today are really just front ends to a cloud service anyway, so moving the interaction elements to HTML isn't really that big of a deal.
 But as an implementation option, the potential for improved time to market, faster implementation of new features and bug fixes, and overall flexibility cannot be denied.